f18m/light-media-center/docs/INSTALL.SYSTEM.md

 ```

 In particular ensure that the line beginning with
 127.0.0.1 resolves first to the new chosen hostname.
-E.g., if you chose "LightMC" as hostname your
+E.g., if you chose "LMC" as hostname your
-/etc/hosts file should start with "127.0.0.1       LightMC localhost"
+/etc/hosts file should start with "127.0.0.1       LMC localhost"

 Finally reboot and verify the new hostname is appearing at BASH prompt:

 ```
 reboot
+hostname -F     # should print out your new hostname
 ```